 Anne Hyslop is assistant director for policy development and government relations and Phillip Lovell is vice president of policy development and government relations at All4Ed.

 This blog post represents a slightly edited transcript of the May 14 episode of Federal Flash, All4Ed’s video series on important developments in education policy in Washington, DC.
-The podcast and video versions are embedded below.
 For an alert when the next episode of Federal Flash is available, email email@example.com.